mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ### Basic completion

-Do a basic completion now, just as we did back in the Completion playground, but this time it's through the `llm` object.
-Run it a few times to get different outputs.
+Perform a basic completion now, just as we did back in the Completion playground, but this time it's through the `llm` object.
+Run the code a few times to get different outputs.

 ```python
 llm.predict("The sky is")